kubernetes-sigs/kueue/keps/74-support-argo-workflow/README.md

 ### What are the Stages for Argo Workflows?

-We start by disscussing what are the stages in argo workflows for example.
+We start by discussing what are the stages in argo workflows for example.
 Argo workflow is composed of multiple templates, each template can be a step definition, a DAG defninition or a leaf template, which will lead to the container invocation.